- Why the UCC Executive MBA?

-Two study visits are undertaken in the course of the Executive MBA Programme: at the end of Semester 1, Year 1; at the end of Semester 3, Year 2.
+Two study visits are undertaken in the course of the UCC Executive MBA: at the end of the first semester, in year one; and at the end of the third semester, in year two.

-Both Study Visits are credited modules, with the marks attained from the Study Visit project work going towards the a student's overall Semester grade.
+Both are credited modules, with the marks attained from the study visit project work going towards a student's overall semester grade.

-The UCC Executive MBA had a very successful Study Visit to Helsinki in Finland in April 2017.
+The UCC Executive MBA returned to the capital of Finland, Helsinki, in April 2017.

-Based on the theme of Leading Change, over the four day visit thirty students in the class worked with a number of leading Finnish companies on live change management challenges within their organisations.
+Based on the theme of Leading Change, over the four day visit the class worked with a number of leading Finnish companies on change management challenges they were facing within their organisations, using a Team Consulting Project format.

 The students worked with Finland’s national broadcaster, YLE; software development experts Vincit; ICT and online service market leader Elisa; Finland’s main telecommunications company, DNA; building automation company Produal; and the Swedish-language media house KSF Media.